B0neShAd0w/Hacktoria/Lost Down Under.md

 At this point I am struggling to find the locations of images 6 & 8.

+I have no luck with reverse image searches, overpass turbo queries or Google Dorking, sigh!

 Let's review what information we have gathered so far, the decoded text mentions that we have to `multiply 458964983 with the geolocation answer`, this must mean we are looking for a number from something.

 Marking out the locations on a map sets off a light bulb moment.

 ![Screenshot 2022-11-30 164409](https://user-images.githubusercontent.com/117080369/204881373-eace5194-2417-4837-a31e-7329cb4a5aa8.png)

-So we have a `7` so far with two locations left to locate, this leads me to think that the options left would point to these rough locations, as with only 2 remaining locations I am going to make an assumption the numbers can only be a 0 drawn like a square, a pair of 1's or a 2 drawn like a Z, either way the search area would be similar:
+So we have a `7` so far with two locations left to locate, this leads me to think that the options left would point to these rough locations, as with only 2 remaining locations I am going to make an assumption the numbers can only be a 0 drawn like a square, a pair of 1's, a 2 drawn like a Z or 1 7, however given that they seems to follow a sequence, I have made the assumption the search area would be based on 2 area's, if this this doesn't work we can re-evaluate and expannd our search:

 ![Screenshot 2022-11-30 164409-1](https://user-images.githubusercontent.com/117080369/204881533-8f5ac603-48bf-43f7-bdca-d234611c1f4d.png)